Back to all posts

 When you complete your training at NOLA Bliss, you’ll walk away with more than just new skills—you’ll earn a formal certification in Ashiatsu Deepfeet Bar Therapy.
 This certification demonstrates your commitment to your craft and your proficiency in this specialized modality.
 Plus, our courses are approved for Continuing Education (CE) hours, which are essential for maintaining your massage therapy license.
 We handle all the details so you can focus on learning.
 You’ll receive your certificate right in class, ready to display in your practice and show clients your advanced qualifications for providing top-tier massage services.

-Getting Your Space Ready: Equipment and Setup
+Getting Your Studio Ready: Equipment & Setup

 One of the most exciting parts of learning Ashiatsu is preparing your own space to offer it.
 The primary equipment you’ll need is a set of overhead bars, which must be securely installed above your massage table.
 These bars are your source of balance and support, allowing you to control the depth and flow of your strokes with complete safety.
 During your training, we’ll cover the specifics of equipment and proper setup, so you’ll know exactly what’s required.
 Investing in the right setup is a key step in launching your Ashiatsu practice and creating a safe, professional environment for your clients to experience this amazing therapy.

-Preparing for Your Ashiatsu Training
+How to Prepare for Your Ashiatsu Training

 Deciding to learn a new modality is a big step, and it’s smart to do your homework before you commit.
 Ashiatsu is an incredible skill to add to your practice, but it requires the right foundation.
 Thinking through the practicalities—like your physical readiness, licensing, and insurance—ensures you’re setting yourself up for success from day one.
 It’s all about making sure this is the right move for you and your career, so you can confidently bring this amazing therapy to your clients.
 Let’s walk through the key things you need to consider before you sign up for your first training session.